Lagging inflation is no mystery, it’s just slow, Poloz says

 "A lot of pieces need to fall into place before we can be certain that the economy has made it all the way home," Mr. Poloz said Tuesday.

-"Home," he explained is "at the intersection of full capacity and 2 per cent inflation."
+"Home," he explained, is "at the intersection of full capacity and 2-per-cent inflation."

 Persistently low inflation is no mystery, Mr. Poloz insisted.
-In Canada's case, it's the result of the "surprising persistence of excess capacity in the economy, and the fact that inflation reacts to excess demand with a lag."
+In Canada's case, it's the result of the "surprising persistence of excess capacity in the economy and the fact that inflation reacts to excess demand with a lag."

 He pointed out that it takes up to two years for the central bank benchmark interest rate to have its "full impact" on inflation.